semmelsamu/imagescaled/README.md

-# Imagescaled
+# imgs

-> Small image scaling and cropping class with simple caching for PHP
+> Small image scaler and cropper with simple caching for PHP

 ## Setup